 The Best Deals and Savings on Trains from London to Germany

 Getting the best deals on train tickets from England to Germany requires a bit of research.
-It may sometimes be cheaper to book the London to Brussels and Brussels to Cologne legs separately but in such case, the traveler carries most of the risk if a connection is missed.
+It may sometimes be cheaper to book the London to Brussels and Brussels to Cologne legs separately but in such cases, the traveler carries most of the risk if a connection is missed.

 It is also worth comparing offers: at times the exact same trains booked at different services may have different prices.
 Omio and Trainline are good comparative booking sites that will also include coach options.
 (The bus, especially Flixbus, is often the cheaper option when booking last minute but the journey times are much longer.)